Governance can be a scary word.

 We also break down the process into manageable chunks, enabling stakeholders to work together and lay the foundation for a solid governance plan.

-By identifying their existing governance model and what they envision it looking like after launch, clients can set a direction for the future.
+By identifying their existing governance model and how they envision it after launch, clients can set a direction for the future.
 Options range from a centralized model—the communications team owns all of the content and makes the majority of updates, to a hybrid approach—the intranet team manages a decentralized group of content owners who regularly audit and update content.

 Roles and responsibilities after launch